saeyslab/spotless-benchmark/subworkflows/deconvolution/README.md

 - `--downsample_genes`: whether or not to downsample genes if the dense matrix is too large.
 The downsampling process will keep `n_hvgs` highly variable genes and filter out genes that are not expressed by at least `pct` fraction of cells per each cell type. (default: TRUE)
 - `--n_hvgs`: number of highly variable genes to keep after gene downsampling (default: 3000)
 - `--pct`: for the gene downsampling process, the fraction of cells per cell type in which genes have to be expressed in order to be kept (default: 0.1)
-- `--assay_oi`: expression matrix to look for when downsampling genes (default: "RNA")
+- `--assay_oi`: expression matrix to look for when downsampling genes (default: RNA)
-- `--filter_spots`: minimum UMI count per spatial spot needed, otherwise it will be filtered out (default: "none")
+- `--filter_spots`: minimum UMI count per spatial spot needed, otherwise it will be filtered out (default: none)

-#### RCTD
+#### Seurat
-No adjustable parameters
+- `--tech`: split the reference object based on this metadata column and integrate them, use only if the reference comes from different technologies (default: none)
+- `--norm.method`: normalization method, either "vst" or "SCT" (default: vst)
+- `--n_hvgs`: number of variable features to use (default: 2000)
+- `--n_int_features`: number of variable features used for integration (default: 2000)
+- `--npcs`: number of principal components (default: 30)
+- `--dims`: number of dimensions for integration and other functions
+- `--reduction`: passed to FindTransferAnchors, either "pcaproject, "lsiproject", "rpca", or "cca" (default: pcaproject)
+- `--k.score`: passed to FindTransferAnchors (default: 30)
+- `--k.weight`: passed to TransferData (default: 50)

 #### spatialDWLS
 - `--n_topmarkers`: number of top marker genes per cell type to use (default: 100)